Tribal Health Improvement Program (T-HIP) Manual

 Billing Procedures

-T-HIP is different from other services Montana Medicaid pays for in that providers are not required to bill for T-HIP services provided.
-Providers will receive a per member per month fee that is automatically generated by the Department and paid to the T-HIP enrolled providers monthly.
+The T-HIP is different from other services Montana Medicaid pays for in that providers are not required to bill for T-HIP functions provided.
+The T-HIP will receive a per-member-per-month (PMPM) fee that is automatically generated by the Department and paid to the T-HIP monthly.

 End of Billing Procedures Chapter